Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/technical-design/index.md

 EOP is being developed as a hub and spoke model.
 Data is captured or acquired from external sources and sent to a central hub in a raw format.
-This can then be consumed for procesing and storage by multiple components depending on needs.
+This can then be consumed for processing and storage by multiple components depending on needs.

 As an example, the same data captured in the Hub might be subsequently stored in a data warehouse for analysis, and also processed in realtime for operational